X

 The system was activated to protect the Blue Zone, where delegates and state officials from the 196 countries that attended the summit were hosted.

-“In support of this important international event focused on the fight against climate change and environmental preservation, the FAC deployed its air, space, logistics and technological capabilities, the FAC statement.
+“In support of this important international event focused on the fight against climate change and environmental preservation, the FAC deployed its air, space, logistics and technological capabilities,” the FAC said in a statement.

-Combining Crow with other systems, the Colombian forces detected over 300 drones and blocked 90 unauthorized drone activities.
+Combining Crow with other systems, the Colombian forces detected over 300 unmanned aerial systems and blocked 90 unauthorized drone activities.

 Features